csc-training/geocomputing_course/materials/support.md

 + servicedesk@csc.fi

-+ User support session in Zoom every Wednesday at 14.00
++ User support session in Zoom every Wednesday at 14.00 (join on 18.10 for course specific questions! :) )

 ## How we can help